EMHodges/SEPR-game/SEPRKroy/README.md

 # Setup

-Little tutorial on how to get started with IntelliJ and our project
+Little tutorial on how to get setup IntelliJ IDEA and git with our project

 ## Step 1.
 Download Git Bash here https://git-scm.com/downloads to use a CLI for git,